Say Zuzu: Career

 Say ZuZu "got its start on the Seacoast as a group of boys playing guitars in the bedroom of a little red Cape Cod house in Durham in 1988."
 Those three boys were Jon and James Nolan and Cliff Murphy.
 The band originally chose the name ZuZu's Petals, after a scene from the movie It's a Wonderful Life; however, after discovering that several other bands out there had already chosen that name, they decided on "Say ZuZu," which references an old 1930s Nabisco ad.

 The band released the album, Highway Signs and Driving Songs, in 1995, surprisingly, without the help of a record label.
 The album was a roots-rock fusion of country, rock, and folk.
 Despite its critical success, the album did little for the band in the United States.
 In 1997, however, it ended up in the hands of Paolo Caru, an influential rock critic in Italy, who became an instant fan.
-Caru's influence shot the band to relative success in Italy and they quickly began an international tour.
+Caru's influence shot the band to relative success in Italy and they quickly began an international tour, beginning in Canzo.
 The band's next album, Take These Turns, was released in 1997 and became a very successful follow up to Highway Signs and Driving Songs.

 In 1998, Say ZuZu released their most critically acclaimed album to date, Bull.
 The release of Bull signaled a more mature Say ZuZu than the band that had come on the scene in 1995, and earned them several nods from record companies as well as more commercial success in the US.
 The next year, the band released a live album entitled Live.